Resolving label uncertainty with implicit posterior models: Additional Related Work

 In our experimental setups, we chose a mix of baselines to both compare algorithm design and benchmark performance on certain tasks.
 To compare our approach on an \emph{algorithmic basis}, we compare to the negative logarithm of the sum of likelihoods (NLL), which is used in prior works to handle multiple ambiguous labels~\citep{jin2002learning} and negative labels~\citep{nlnl}.
-As discussed in \S\ref{sec:negative_labels}, NLL and RQ are equivalent when $\sum_i q_i(\ell)$ is uniform over $\ell$, evidenced by the comparable performance between the two in \Cref{fig:mnist_cifar}.
 We compare to self-epitomic LSR~\citep{malkin2020mining} as an algorithmic comparison by which to contrast our method with an ``explicit" generative modeling approach.
 Our similar performance to self-epitomic LSR in regimes where self-epitomic LSR has been shown to perform well (super-resolution in land cover mapping (\S\ref{sec:chesapeake_experiments}) and the tumor-infiltrating lymphocytes task (\S\ref{sec:lymphocytes})) is an important validation of our motivation in \S\ref{sec:background_and_approach}.

 To benchmark \emph{performance} of our approach across tasks, we compare to state-of-the-art pseudo-labeling methods in supervised text classification~ (see \S\ref{sec:nlp}), an established 1m resolution map of land cover predictions across the United States~\citep{robinson2019large} and best-performing published results for the land cover mapping tasks we study~\citep{malkin2020mining}~\citep{robinson2020human}, the best known published results for the tumor-infiltrating lymphocyte segmentation task \citep{malkin2019label,malkin2020mining}, and a host of comparisons for the video instance segmentation task (see \Cref{tab:tracking_results} for a full list).